-SMM Group employees who worked at the Besshi Copper Mine and other Japanese mines that are now closed have been transferred to other workplaces or given assistance in fi nding new jobs.
+SMM Group employees who worked at the Besshi Copper Mine and other Japanese mines that are now closed have been transferred to other business sites or given assistance in finding new jobs.

 |Pogo Gold Mine||Reclamation Bond||US$57.10 million(*)|

-In the Philippines, we are required to submit a closure and cleanup plan, not only for closure of the mine, but also for the refi nery and mineral processing plant at CBNC.
-We are also required to put aside funds needed for the closure of any related workplaces.
-The total cost according to the closure plan submitted by CBNC to the Department of Environmental and Natural Resources (DENR) is 110 million pesos, and funds are being set aside every year for an eight-year period that started in 2012.
+In the Philippines, we are required to submit a closure and cleanup plan, not only for closure of the mine, but also for the refinery and mineral processing plant at CBNC.
+We are also required to put aside funds needed for the closure of any related business sites.
+The total cost according to the closure plan submitted by CBNC to the Department of Environmental and Natural Resources (DENR) is approximately 110 million pesos, and funds are being set aside every year for an eightyear period that started in 2012.

-We are also providing assistance via SDMP(*) to help local residents make a living (such as in the farming and fi shing industries) even after closure of a facility.
-For THPAL, a total of approx. 120 million pesos will be necessary for the closure plan, and funds will be set aside each month for an eleven-year period starting in 2016.
+We are also providing assistance via SDMP(*) to help local residents make a living (such as in the farming and fishing industries) even after closure of a business site.
+The total cost according to THPAL’s closure plan is approximately 120 million pesos, and funds are being set aside every year for an eleven-year period that started in 2016.